mistadikay/blog/content/posts/2015-07-19-declarative-data-fetching-in-react-with-baobab/index.md

 import DataWatcher from 'components/@data-watcher';

 // DataWatcher decorator watches data paths described below
-// and updates local state whenever global state changes
-// something in these paths
+// and updates local state whenever global state changes something in these paths
 @DataWatcher
 class Product extends Component {
   static displayName = 'Product';

-  // data paths can be static or they can contain props and
+  // data paths can be static or they can contain props and states
-  // states this gives us lots of flexibility static data = (props, state) => ({
+  // this gives us lots of flexibility static data = (props, state) => ({
     details: [
       'data',